-Performance Measure What is being measured? enough to have been able to achieve a 12 Week Employment Outcome during the assessment period.
+Performance Measure What is being measured?
+Proportion of the Caseload who achieved at least one 12 Week Employment 1.1a - 12 Week Outcome Outcome of all those on the Caseload who have been in the program long Rate (All Participants) enough to have been able to achieve a 12 Week Employment Outcome during the assessment period.
 Proportion of the Caseload who achieved at least one 26 Week Employment 1.1b - 26 Week Outcome Outcome of all those on the Caseload who have been in the program long Rate (All Participants) enough to have been able to achieve a 26 Week Employment Outcome during the assessment period.
-1.2 - Education Outcome Proportion of the Caseload who achieved at least one Education Outcome of Rate (All Participants) all those who have been in the program long enough to have been able to nate (All Farticipalits) achieve to achieve an Education Outcome during the assessment period.
+1.2 - Education Outcome Proportion of the Caseload who achieved at least one Education Outcome of all those who have been in the program long enough to have been able to Rate (All Participants) achieve an Education Outcome during the assessment period.